w3f/polkadot-wiki/docs/learn/learn-proxies.md

 ## Anonymous Proxies

 Polkadot includes a function to create an **Anonymous proxy**.
-Such type of proxy is the only way of accessing a designated primary account.
+Such type of proxy is used to access a designated primary account.
 That is, it generates an address but no corresponding private key.
 Normally, a primary account designates a proxy account, but anonymous proxies are the opposite.
 The account that creates the proxy relationship is the proxy account and the new account is the primary.

 :::danger Use extreme care with anonymous proxies.
-Once you remove the proxy relationship, the primary account will be inaccessible.
+Once you remove the proxy relationship, the proxy account will be inaccessible.

 :::